Data I/O (DAIO) Q4 2025 earnings summary

 Outlook and guidance

-Targeting organic revenue growth in 2026, driven by edge AI infrastructure demand, recurring revenue strength, and pipeline expansion into programming services and test markets.
+Targeting organic revenue growth in 2026, driven by edge AI infrastructure demand, recurring revenue strength, and a growing pipeline for programming services and test markets.

-Anticipates improved gross margins as revenue increases and cost reductions take effect, with $1 million in additional run rate savings targeted for early 2026.
+Expecting improved gross margins as revenue increases and cost reductions of at least $1 million in 2026.

-Expects to achieve positive operating cash flow by the end of 2026.
+AI adoption is expected to drive efficiency and enable positive operating cash flow by end of 2026.

 Latest events from Data I/O